 Who is this approach suited for?

-Parents and caregivers can learn these skills and take on these roles regardless of their child’s level of motivation or involvement in formal treatment.
+Parents and caregivers can learn these skills and take on these roles regardless of their loved ones’s level of motivation or involvement in formal treatment.
 EFFT is a lifespan approach that can be delivered with individuals only, parents and caregivers only, and with families.
 Click here for print and audio-resources related to EFFT.

 Where can I find more information on the approach?